FuNb4gss/Syntax-Terror/README.md

-This is an auction project to see ig user wants to auction/bid on items
+This is an auction project to see if the user wants to auction/bid on items